mofazid/mofazid/README.md

 - 👋 Hi, I’m @mofazid Mohammad Fauzan Zidny
-- 👀 I’m interested in Data Science and back end developer
+- 👀 I’m interested in fullstack web dev
 - 🌱 I’m currently learning python and Go
-- 💞️ I’m looking to collaborate on Sela
+- 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me

 <!---